 - linen made from a plant called flax.

 Wool was easier to work with, and it took dyes better.
 It was also waterproof to some extent, giving better protection against the weather.
 Linen was finer and more expensive.

 Who made the clothes?

 Women were largely responsible for production of clothes.
 They

-Their work was by no means finished.
-When the flax had been harvested they
+Their work was by no means finished at this point.
+When the flax had been harvested they also